RRkundkar777/PPL-Lab/A7(s)/README.md

 Normally when a program encounters an error, it collapses and does not execute further.
 But this thing can be avoided by handling the error/Exception
 ```

+In this code, a calculator is created which performs operations on binary numbers.

+A number of exceptions are created and handled such as ZeroDivisionError, BinaryBitError etc.

+But if something goes wrong, the output must not be shown.
+Therefore an exception is raised at the end but not Handled.